JDPrabasha/time-tracker/README.md

-# Time-Tracker Application
+# Horus

-Time-Tracker (working title) is an application that can be used to keep track of the time you spend on your projects every day.
+Horus is an application that can be used to keep track of the time you spend on your projects every day.
 It serves as a measure of your daily productivity.

 The primary purpose of building this application is to overcome the paywall presented by similar applications, along with presenting a slick UI/UX experience.